surniaulula/wpsso-am/readme.txt

 = 1.3.7 =

-2015/10/04 Added translation function calls to all option labels in settings pages and metaboxes.
+2015/10/04 Added translation function calls to all option labels and popup help messages.
 Added POT (Portable Object Template) file with translation strings in languages/wpsso-am.pot.

 = 1.3.6 =